A fast convergence theorem for nearly multiplicative connections on proper Lie groupoids: Abstract

 \section{Abstract}

-Motivated by the study of global geometric properties of differentiable stacks presented by proper Lie groupoids, we investigate the existence of multiplicative connections on such groupoids.
+Motivated by the study of a certain family of classical geometric problems we investigate the existence of multiplicative connections on proper Lie groupoids.
 We show that one can always deform a given connection which is only approximately multiplicative into a genuinely multiplicative connection.
-The proof of this fact presented here relies on a recursive averaging technique.
-We regard our results as a preliminary step towards the construction of an obstruction theory for multiplicative connections on proper Lie groupoids.
+The proof of this fact that we present here relies on a recursive averaging technique.
+As an application we point out that the study of multiplicative connections on general proper Lie groupoids reduces to the study of longitudinal representations of regular groupoids.
+We regard our results as a preliminary step towards the elaboration of an obstruction theory for multiplicative connections.